-HE composite mind of the thirty-five hundred women who by 1914 had received degrees from the University of Chicago would have a memory of the location of their physical-education headquarters and gymnasium in the following terms: October, 1892, a room on the fourth floor of Cobb Hall; November, 1892-June, 1901, the north end of the temporary library building on the present site of Hutchinson Court; June, 1901-October, 1901, a frame building on Ellis Avenue; October, 1901 - October, 1902, the Sunday-school room of the Hyde Park Baptist Church; Autumn Quarter, 1902, the south end of the old library building; Winter Quarter, 1903, the gymnasium of the School of Education; April, 1903-1916, Lexington gymnasium.
+a Dream comes Druce Ida Noyes Hall The composite mind of the thirty-five hundred women who by 1914 had received degrees from the University of Chicago would have a memory of the location of their Physical Culture ure headquarters and gymnasium in the following terms: October, 1892, a room on the fourth floor of Cobb Hall; November, 1892, to June, 1901, the north end of the temporary library building on the present site of Hutchinson Court; June, 1901, to October, 1901, a frame building on Ellis Avenue; October, 1901, to October, 1902, the Sunday School room of the Hyde Park Baptist Church; autumn quarter 1902, the south end of the old library building; winter quarter 1903, the gymnasium of the School of Education; from April, 1903, to 1916, Lexington Gymnasium.
+Whenly has with descripte out The many discomforts and difficulties which were met by the students did not dampen their interest but rather added ardor to their desire to help secure an adequate building.
+Through penny races, circuses, and other ventures, they made brave efforts to raise the needed money.
+During this disheartening period, the Woman's Union. the Young Women's Christian League, the Woman's Athletic Association, the Neighborhood Clubs, as well as smaller groups, developed a spirit of friendliness and of enterprise as well as frequently of merriment, which was destined to be recognized in a munificent manner.